 - using up any gift cards you have sitting around collecting dust.

 - canceling your gym membership to exercise at home.

 Also, consider switching banks to avoid any fees that could be eating into your hard-earned dollars.
 Investigate the fees at your current bank and decide if you need to make a switch.

 If you are looking to avoid bank fees, then Chime is a great place to start.
-The online financial app offers many cost-saving features such as no hidden fees and multiple deposit options.
+The online financial app offers many cost-saving features such as no monthly fees and multiple deposit options.
 Plus if you prefer, you can get real-time alerts and notifications which includes both daily balance notifications and on-the-spot transactions that you make.Chime Disclosure - Chime is a financial technology company, not a bank.
-Banking services provided by, and debit card issued by, The Bancorp Bank or Stride Bank, N.A.; Members FDIC.
+Banking services and debit card provided by The Bancorp Bank or Stride Bank, N.A.; Members FDIC.

 If you prefer a more traditional bank, then Discover is another budget-friendly bank.
 It offers savings accounts with no minimum balance or monthly fee to help trim down your banking expenses.
 Plus Discover is known to have excellent customer service which is always a bonus in the banking world.